5 steps to building regulations approval

 A key thing to remember is that compliance with the regulations, standards and other legislation is the responsibility of the owner of the property, so if you're a self builder, that's you!

-Whichever type of application you submit, a building control surveyor will come out and inspect the work at various stages, giving advice and guidance to your builder and peace of mind for you.
+Whichever type of application you submit, a Registered Building Inspector will come out and inspect the work at various stages, giving advice and guidance to your builder and peace of mind for you.

 The stages they'll need to see will usually be agreed in advance but they will be to check that minimum standards have been achieved.

-The kind of the thing the building surveyor will look at include:
+The kind of thing the Registered Building Inspector will look at include:

 5. The completion visit!